kurron/kubernetes-echo-batch-job/README.md

 1. `kubernetes/create-namespace.sh` to create a namespace, if you aren't using one already
-1. `kubernetes/set-namespace-as-default.sh` to create the namespace, if you aren't using one already
-1. `kubernetes/create-config-map.sh` to install the configuration values into K8s.
-You can either edit the script or pass in the required information as arguments.
+1. `kubernetes/set-namespace-as-default.sh` to create the namespace, if you aren't using one already pass in the required information as arguments.
 1. `kubernetes/install-batch-job.sh` to create and run the job
 1. run `kubectl get jobs --show-all` to check on its status
 1. run `kubectl get pods --show-all` to see the completed pod
-1. run `kubectl logs amqp-bare-metal-producer` to see its output
+1. run `kubectl logs <pod name>` to see its output
-1. run `kubectl delete jobs/amqp-bare-metal-producer` to clean up
+1. run `kubectl delete jobs/date-echo` to clean up

 # Troubleshooting